xhsheng-ustc/Deep-PCAC/README.md

 python mycodec.py decompress --input="./testdata/soldier_vox10_0690" --ckpt_dir='./model/256/' --latent_points=256

 ## Note
+I am sorry that I have no time to sort my code becuase I am being an intern.
+Therefore, I can only release a .so file.
 If you have any questions, please contact me (xhsheng@mail.ustc.edu.cn).
 I will try my best to solve your concerns.
 More details will be released when I finish my intern.